department-of-veterans-affairs/va.gov-vfs-teams/norms-tools/README.md

 ### Products folder

+The "Products" folder contains information about each product (application or feature) on the Veteran Tools Platform.
+Your team will be assigned a "Products" folder (or sub-folder) to work in.

+* We encourage you to browse content in other "Products" folders to see how other teams have organized their content or presented their findings.
+  * This is especially important if your team is working on adding a feature to an existing application.
+You'll want to learn the history of the application by seeing what's happened so far.
+* Your project may be slightly different, so you don't need to exactly copy what other teams have done.
+Use your best judgement about what works for your project!
+* If you have any questions, ask your DSVA contact.

 **Action item**
 * For historical and tracking purposes, your team must store its project documents in your assigned "Products" folder.
 If you don't know which folder that is, ask your DSVA contact.
 * At a minimum, your team must store Research, Design, and Engineering documents in this folder.